getsentry/sentry/src/sentry/flags/docs/api.md

   }
   ```

-## Webhooks [/webhooks/flags/organization/<organization_id_or_slug>/provider/<provider>/]
+## Webhooks [/organizations/<organization_id_or_slug>/flags/hooks/provider/<provider>/token/<token>/]

 ### Create Flag Log [POST]

 The shape of the request object varies by provider.
 The `<provider>` URI parameter informs the server of the shape of the request and it is on the server to handle the provider.
-The following providers are supported: Unleash, Split, and LaunchDarkly.
+The following providers are supported: Unleash, Split, Statsig, and LaunchDarkly.

 **Flag Pole Example:**